Aid Station 04 volunteers

-Thank you for your interest in volunteering at the 2013 Bank of America Chicago Marathon.
-Aid Station 04 volunteers will distribute water and Gatorade to marathon participants, as well as assist with the set up and clean up of the Aid Station.
-Please take a few minutes to review our Volunteer Guidelines, then click on the link to register as a volunteer.
+Thank you for your interest in volunteering with the 2014 Bank of America Chicago Marathon!
+Volunteers at Aid Station 01 distribute water and Gatorade to marathon participants, as well as assist with the set-up and clean-up of the aid station.
+Please take a few minutes to review this webpage as well as our Volunteer Guidelines before registering to volunteer.
+We hope to see you on October 12!.

-The Chicago Marathon will take place on Sunday, October 13, 2013.
-Aid Station 04 volunteers should arrive at Volunteer Check-In promptly at 5:15 a.m. and will finish around 10:30 a.m.
+The Chicago Marathon will take place on Sunday, October 12, 2014.
+Aid Station 04 volunteers will arrive at Volunteer Check-In promptly at 5:15 a.m. and will finish around 10:30 a.m.

 Aid Station 04 is located on Cannon Drive north of Fullerton Drive.

-Do you want to volunteer at Aid Station 04?
-Review our Volunteer Guidelines and click on your group’s logo or name below to register today!
-All volunteers must register by Monday, October 7, or they will not be allowed to volunteer for the event.
-Visit the Volunteer Registration Tutorial for assistance.
+If you are ready to register, please review our Volunteer Guidelines and click on your group’s name to access volunteer registration.
+All volunteers must register by Monday October 6, or they will not be allowed to volunteer with the event.
+Visit the Volunteer Registration FAQ’s for registration assistance

 |Arlington Trotters||Stevenson High